Hellmann-Lab/scRNA-seq_Contamination/README.md

 - **04_effect_on_downstream_analysis**: Impact of background noise on specificity and detectability of marker genes (related to Figure 4, Suppl.
 Figures S6,S7).
 - **05_benchmark_estimation**: Comparison of background noise estimation accuracy of different computional methods (related to Figure 5, Suppl.
 Figure S8)
 - **06_benchmark_downstream_analysis**: Summarizing the method comparison results on downstream analysis effect based on the Snakemake pipeline across datasets and parameter settings (related to Figure 6, Suppl.
 Figures S9-13).

-## Benchmark Data availability
-We analysed 5 mouse 10X experiments.
-Each is a mix of kidney cells from 3 mouse strains (BL6, SVLMJ, CAST).
-The data can be downloaded at [zenodo](https://zenodo.org/record/7328632#.Y3YMtOzML0s).

-We provide files with cell type, strain and contamination information for each replicate in a zip-folder, where each contains 5 files:

-- **filtered_feature_bc_matrix.h5** - CellRanger output, filtered count matrix
-- **raw_feature_bc_matrix.h5** - CellRanger output, raw count matrix
-- **seurat_CAST.RDS** - Processed Seurat object with cell type annotations, *M.m. castaneus* cells only
-- **seurat.RDS** - Processed Seurat object with cell type annotations, all cells
-- **perCell_noMito_CAST_binom.RDS** - Estimated background noise levels per cell in *M.m. castaneus* cells